truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddSSHConnectionKeyPair.md

 3. Click **Save**.

-If you need to generate a new SSH keypair:
+If you need to generate a new SSH key pair:

 1. Go to **Credentials > Backup Credentials**.
 2. Click **Add** on the **SSH Keypairs** widget and select **Generate New**.